 While the hospital recognizes that many of the patients admitted to SPBH have trouble in managing their anger, deliberate destruction of hospital property will not be accepted.
-In instances where this occurs, the cost for repairs will be billed to you (the patient).
+In instances where this occurs, the cost for repairs will be billed to the patients' guardian.